mhwgoo/cambridge/README.md

 camb l -d                       # delete one or multiple words/phrases(separated by ", ") from the list
 ```

+### Command wod
+For displaying 'Word of the Day' in the Merriam Webster Dictionary

 #### General options
 ```bash
 camb -h, --help                 # show this help message and exit